smatting/gadoc/README.md

 Run `gadoc` in your Haskell project directory.
 Gadoc will create a `generated-docs` directory and open the file `generated-docs/html/index.html` in your browser.
 Running `gadoc` again (with no changes to packages) will just open the `index.html` again

-If your project is built with stack, make sure you've compiled all your packages with their local hasddocks: `stack build --haddock --only-dependencies`.
+If your project is built with stack, make sure you've compiled all your packages with their local haddocks: `stack build --haddock --only-dependencies`.

 If your project is built with nix, run `gadoc` from within your nix shell.